NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 <img src="../../../assets/TutorialFullInputs.png" alt="Tutorial Full Inputs" width="750px">

 Click the **Generate Trace** button and wait for the trace to finish generating.

-### Exploring the Memory Access Plot

-Once the trace finishes generating, you should see `intro_trace` appear under the **Full Trace** box on the right.
+You should see `intro_trace` appear under the **Full Trace** box on the right.
 Select the `intro_trace` and click **Load Trace**.
 You should see a plot appear.

+### Exploring the Memory Access Plot

 You can use the navigation features in the plot's top navbar to move around and zoom in/out of the plot.
-For this part, disregard all the Legend dropdowns except **Click Zoom**.
-If you want to use **Click Zoom**, a small zoomed graph will be displayed in the **Click Zoom** dropdown when you use the corresponding navbar tool.
+For now, disregard all the sidebar dropdowns except **Click Zoom**.

-For this tutorial, we want to look at the memory accesses of all the vectors, but we especially want to find the hidden `X` in the accesses.
-Using the navbar zoom tools, try to locate and zoom into the area where the vectors are (it will be obvious when you find this area).
-Spend at **most** one minute.
-This is just to familiarize yourself with the zoom/navigation options.
-If you were able to find this area, use the remaining time to find the `X`.
+ * **Pan/Zoom:** Click & drag to move and scroll to zoom
+ * **Zoom to Selection:** Click & drag a square area to zoom into
+ * **Click Zoom:** Click & drag a square area, creates a zoomed mini-plot under the **Click Zoom** sidebar dropdown using the bottom right corner of the square
+ * **Reset Zoom:** Resets zoom to show everything
+ * **Undo/Redo:** Undo/redo last move/zoom

+Spend at **most** minute or two to test and familiarize yourself with the zoom/navigation options.
+As an added challenge, try to locate/zoom into the vector region and find the `X` (it will be obvious when you find these areas), but don't spend too long on this.

-A bit difficult, right?
-All the other memory accesses are cluttering the plot!
+You've probably noticed quite quickly that all the other memory accesses are cluttering the plot!

 ## Tagging the Trace